 Thanks and I look forward to your answer……….Bill – Pittsburgh, PA

-You can definitely save a lot of money by insulating those pipes unless you have a good reason to heat under your house or your basement.
+You can definitely save a lot of money by insulating those pipes.
+That is unless you have a good reason to heat under your house or your basement.
 Some people can use a little heat in their basement but using the boiler pipe to heat the basement is not an efficient way to heat a space as the pipe is designed to transfer heat from the boiler to a radiator designed to release the heat into the space.

-Safety First and the Old Asbestos Insulation
+Boiler Pipe Insulation - Safety First and the Old Asbestos Insulation

-There are lots of homes and businesses that have asbestos insulation on the pipe and sometimes this asbestos insulation is falling off or in some kind of disrepair.
-Asbestos is very dangerous to your health and it is best to hire a professional asbestos removal company to mitigate or remove the old asbestos.
-In some cases the old asbestos can be encased in something so that it is never a danger to anyone ever again unless it is disturbed and re-exposed but it can be covered up so that the old asbestos does not present a problem to anyone ever again.
+There are lots of homes and businesses that have asbestos insulation on the pipe.
+Sometimes this asbestos insulation is falling off or in some kind of disrepair.
+Asbestos is very dangerous to your health.
+It is best to hire a professional asbestos removal company to mitigate or remove the old asbestos.
+In some cases, the old asbestos can be encased in something.
+That it is never a danger to anyone ever again unless it is disturbed and re-exposed.
+It can be covered up so that the old asbestos does not present a problem to anyone ever again.

 Boiler Pipe Insulation Types

 Wear some gloves when handling the fiberglass pipe insulation as this insulation will make you feel itchy if it comes into contact with your skin.
 Additionally, the best you can get is the fiberglass pipe insulation with a jacket on the outside and an adhesive strip to join it after you wrap the pipe.
 This makes it look professional and neat and it is also durable.
-Fiberglass does lose its R value if exposed to water and the jacket will prevent limited contact with water if there is a leak or drip on the pipe insulation.
+Fiberglass does lose its R-value if exposed to water and the jacket will prevent limited contact with water if there is a leak or drip on the pipe insulation.
 The jacket will not be that effective if flooding occurs but probably nothing will be effective in a flood.